downlinko/downlinko.github.io/_posts/development/2018-06-13-download-install-gradle-3-windows.md

 ## Step #1: Check Prerequisites

+Gradle requires Java to work.
+Let's check if Java is setup on your system.

 Click on the Windows button.
 Then type "<kbd>cmd</kbd>" in the search box and press `ENTER`.

 <img src="{{ site.url }}/assets/images/posts/development/windows-search-cmd.jpg" alt="windows search cmd">